 In September 2002 I rocked up in Bratislava with a couple of bags and just enough cash to last until my first paycheck.
 And so unfolded one of the great years of my life…

 “Ah Leighton!
 Do you have a moment?’’
-I’d just finished an Obchodna morning class and was dashing through the lobby, keen to get my daily fix of McMinx-served coffee and fried apple pies.
+I’d just finished an Obchodna morning class and was dashing through the lobby, keen to get my daily fix of McMinx-served coffee and fried apple pie.

 Little Katka?
 Her shrill voice stopped me in my tracks.
-Oh ****, what have I done? ‘‘Sure’’ I said, trying to look relaxed as she led me into her office.
+Oh shit, what have I done? ‘‘Sure’’ I said, trying to look relaxed as she led me into her office.
 Although pleasant enough in her own clipped way, the school’s assistant director was someone you didn’t want to get on the wrong side of.
-Little in name, but gargantuan in reputation, it was a widely held belief among the teachers that if you could avoid being called into her office, all was well with your Bratislava teaching career.
+Little in name, but gargantuan in reputation, it was a widely held belief among the teachers that if you could avoid being called into Little kaka’s office, then all was well with your Bratislava teaching career.